iSoron/uhabits/docs/GUIDELINES.md

 ## Code Style

 For Kotlin, we follow [ktlint](https://ktlint.github.io/) style with default settings.
 This code style is enforced by our automated build pipeline.
 To make sure that IntelliJ and Android Studio are configured according to ktlint, run `./gradlew ktlintApplyToIdea`.
 To check that all code is properly formatted, run `./gradlew ktlintCheck`.
+You can install a Git pre-commit hook to ensure that the code is properly formatted when you commit using `./gradlew addKtlintFormatGitPreCommitHook`.
 See more details in [ktlint-gradle](https://github.com/jlleitschuh/ktlint-gradle).

 For legacy Java code, we don't have strict guidelines.
 Please follow a code style similar to the file you are modifying.
 Note that new classes should be written in Kotlin.
 Pull requests converting existing Java code to Kotlin are also welcome.